ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 	)
 ```

-After making this change, the distribution of masked `Q(s',a)` values looks a lot better
+After making this change, the distribution of masked `Q(s',a)` values looks a lot better.

 ![fig6]({{ "/assets/debug_dqn/fig6.png"}})

 **Figure 6 - Proper masking out of `Q(s',a)`**

+As part of the DQN rebuild I added a [suite of tests](https://github.com/ADGEfficiency/energy_py/blob/master/energy_py/tests/test_dqn.py) to test the new agent.
+Tests include the variable sharing and copy operations, along with checking the Bellman target creation for both DQN and DDQN.

+Unfortunately I had repeated the same error with `tf.where` in my test for the Bellman target creation!
+I actually wrote a note pointing out the test mirroed the tensorflow code exactly... maybe my subconcious saw something I didn't.

 Now after running the experiment we see the increase in Q values that I saw with previous implementations of DQN.
 This optimism is a function of the agressive and positively biased maximum value done in creating the Bellman target.
 We know this because a pessimistic target (which we had previously with our incorrect `tf.where`) doesn't see this optimism.